TroyFoote/AFL_2023_Statistical_Analysis/README.md

 ## Project Description

 AFL season data from 1990 - 2022.
-Analuse the changes in disposals across the years as well as goals kicked across the years.
+Analyse the changes in disposals across the years as well as goals kicked across the years.

+### Team Members
+Troy Foote

 ### Requirements